 Columbus is the smallest city on the list, but it still has lots of amenities and attractions.
 Home to the Ohio State University, the city is a popular conference location for academic and government-related conferences.
 It’s also been rated one of the top ten smartest cities in the world.
 It makes a smart choice for a conference location.
 Hotels and restaurants in Columbus are more affordable than the same level of quality in other, larger cities.
 Columbus’s convention center has 1.8 million square feet of available space.
 More than half of the U.S. population can get to Columbus on less than a one-hour flight, and the airport is just 10 minutes from downtown.

-The days of only going back and forth between the hotel and convention center are long gone.
+Conference locations matter because attendees no longer only spend their days in hotel rooms and convention centers.
+If they were interested only in the event itself, they could always check out the content virtually.
 Today’s travelers want to make the most of their work trips and even extend their stay to experience what the city has to offer.
 Every city in the country has hotels.
 It’s the cost and attractions that make the difference in creating an event that showcases the local culture.

-Think strategically about where to hold your next conference, and you can find a location that provides the amenities for a great event but that also leaves attendees feeling like they’ve really experienced the city and seen all that is has to offer.
+Think strategically about where to hold your next conference, and you can find conference locations that provide the amenities for a great event but that also leave attendees feeling like they’ve really experienced the city and seen all that it has to offer.